BVI Student Referral Information

 - Consent form should include the name of the clinic and/or specific doctor who is releasing this information.

-- Consent form should include releasing information to the district or program and Columbia Regional Program.
+- Consent form should include releasing information to the district and to Columbia Regional Inclusive Services.

 - Include the child’s date of birth.